clauswilke/PeptideBuilder/README.md

 ## Misc

-The software is provided to you under the MIT license (see file LICENSE).
+The software is provided to you under the MIT license (see file `LICENSE.txt`).
 The most up-to-date version of this software is available at https://github.com/clauswilke/PeptideBuilder.